jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

     a.
 Install `mariadb-server` and modify the my.cnf file to remount the database storage from `/var/lib/mysql` to be `/zstripe/mysql`: restart the service and execute the `sudo systemctl status mysql` command to show the service successfully restart and is now mounted in a new location.
 Note, you will need to `chown` the new zstripe mount to get write permissions.

-17. Using an OS of your choice, install the `btrfs-tools` package.
+17. Using an OS of your choice, install the `btrfs-tools`  or `btrfs-progs` package.
 Create a 2 GB Virtual Disk.
 On this disk create a 1 GB Ext4 partition.
 Using the `btrfs-convert` program [convert the partition](https://btrfs.wiki.kernel.org/index.php/Conversion_from_Ext3 "Btrfs wiki") from ext4 to Btrfs: `sudo btrfs-convert /dev/xxx`.
 Take a screenshot of the command output.

 18. Using an OS of your choice, create 4 2 GB Virtual Disks.
 Create a [Btrfs RAID 10](https://btrfs.wiki.kernel.org/index.php/UseCases#How_do_I_create_a_RAID10_striped_mirror_in_Btrfs.3F "btrfs RAID 10") (mirror and stripe) on these four disks.
 Download one of the Ubuntu 18.04 ISO files onto your Btrfs partition.
 Using the [btrfs-replace command](https://btrfs.wiki.kernel.org/index.php/Manpage/btrfs-replace "btrfs-replace").
 Add a fifth virtual disk and replace device `/dev/sde` with the new virtual disk.